pipobscure/pipobscure/_posts/2014-07-01-coketalk-an-illustrated-guide-to-american.markdown

 ---
 layout: post
-title: "> “An Illustrated Guide to American Personhood” by [Sarah Baker"
+title: "“An Illustrated Guide to American Personhood” by [Sarah Baker"
 date: 2014-07-01 02:55:54 Z
 tags: []
 ---